texfaq/texfaq.github.io/FAQ-syswin32.md

 MiKTeX, and even now MiKTeX has features that TeX&nbsp;Live lacks.
 Both are comprehensive
-distributions, offering all the established TeX variants (TeX, PDFTeX&nbsp;&mdash; both with &epsilon;-TeX variants&nbsp;&mdash; as well as XeTeX and LuaTeX), together with a wide range of support tools.
+distributions, offering all the established TeX variants (TeX, pdfTeX&nbsp;&mdash; both with &epsilon;-TeX variants&nbsp;&mdash; as well as XeTeX and LuaTeX), together with a wide range of support tools.

 Both MiKTeX and TeX&nbsp;Live offer management tools, including the